Cowes school bans home-baked cakes over hygiene rule

 Mrs Hippolite said Georgie had volunteered to take in her homemade cakes when asked by a teacher.

 She said: "Two days later, her teacher rang up asking if I had a food hygiene certificate because they couldn't sell the cakes without one.

 "I said no, because I just bake at home, I do not bake professionally.

 "He explained that unfortunately it would mean he would be personally liable if anything went wrong with any of the children that ate them.

 "But he said that so they wouldn't go to waste, we could take them in and sell them to the teachers.

 "I felt, how bizarre.
 I thought it was a joke.

-"Has health and safety got to the point where you cannot bring home-baked cakes into school?"'Supervised by staff'
+"Has health and safety got to the point where you cannot bring home-baked cakes into school?"

 Mr Stewart said all pupils had been involved in organising a charity event.

 Mr Stewart added: "Cakes have also been sold by pupils, although we have been advised that it is good practice to make sure they have been prepared by a person who has a food hygiene certificate or they have supervised the preparation of the cakes.